reimagined/resolve/docs/frontend.md

 ---
 id: frontend
 title: Frontend
+description: This document describes approaches that you can use to implement a frontend for a reSolve application.
 ---

 This document describes approaches that you can use to implement a frontend for a reSolve application.
 The following approaches are available: